-As expected, the challenges to moving legacy business-critical applications span technical, business operations, and business and IT organization domains.
-The key points I’ll discuss today include:
+The challenges of moving on-premises business-critical applications to the cloud span technical, operations, and business and IT organization domains.
+The key areas we cover include:

-- Definition of the cloud availability and recovery strategy upfront
+- Defining the cloud availability and recovery strategy upfront

 - Assessing the business operations impact